Edit Blog Post

 Another little pup that I wanted to adopt...

-We met plenty of other overlanders during our 5 days there, and enjoyed the confusion that always ensued when they saw our Colorado licence plates but discovered we were heading north!
-Most people on this kind of adventure drive the whole length of the Pan-American highway down to the tip of Argentina, but we of course had a different objective for our trip.
-Anyway, once we had explained the rationale behind our somewhat convoluted route, they seemed satisfied (or were just being nice and secretly labeling us as utter nutcases!).
-Deciding that we should really try to see at least one new place in the coffee region, we moved on to the smaller town of Filandia and stayed at a campground run by a pair of British motorcyclists, who had been travelling through the Americas but ended up living in Filandia after adopting a street dog that became sick!
+it hardly matters.
+We met plenty of other overlanders during our 5 days there, and enjoyed the confusion that always ensued when they saw our Colorado licence plates but discovered we were heading north.
+Most people on this kind of adventure drive the whole length of the Pan-American highway from Alaska down to the tip of Argentina, but we of course had a different objective for our trip.
+Anyway, once we had explained the rationale behind our somewhat convoluted route, they seemed satisfied (or were just being nice and secretly labeling us as utter nutcases).
+Deciding that we should really try to see at least one new place in the coffee region, we moved on to the smaller town of Filandia and stayed at a campground run by a pair of British motorcyclists, who had been travelling through the Americas but ended up living in Filandia after adopting a street dog that became sick.
 The day we left their place was the day we made an impulsive decision to head east, instead of north back towards Medellin.
-We had initially planned to go back to Cartagena the same way that we drove down in July, but it seemed a shame to not see anything new,
+We had initially planned to go back to Cartagena the same way that we drove down in July, but it seemed a shame

 We stopped at a truck stop on the way to Villa de Leyva, and enjoyed this huge meal complete with soup, main course, arepas and dessert for $3 each!!

 to not see anything new, especially as we might not come back to Colombia for some time (or ever, as Ken prefers to say!).
 So at a road junction near Manizales, we looked at each other and said "sod it, let's go east!".
 And so we did!